adobeio/adobeio-documentation/Webhook_docs_intro.md

 2. Select "Add Webhook".
 Give the webhook a name and description.
 As the webhook URL, fill in the URL provided by ngrok, but change the protocol to `https`; for example,  `https://595ae592.ngrok.io`.

 Also, check the boxes for the three available event types: Asset Created, Updated, Deleted.
-Now select "Save", and go check out the logs on webscript.io.
+Now select "Save", and go check the ngrok log.
 You should see a `GET` request, including the `challenge` that was passed along in the URL.

   ![Registering the webhook](img/Console_8.png "Registering the webhook")